 You want this to be the place they go for their fitness needs.
 Try creating an exercise library.
 Simple videos that take people through a certain exercise.
 These should be short and precise, but long enough for people to fully grasp the movements.
 Creating an exercise library is a sure-fire way of bringing repeat traﬃc to your website and a way of getting your brand out to the public.
 If you’re going to sell online personal training, this step is a must!

-- Editing tools After you have researched and purchased a good camera, you will need software to edit your footage.
-Again, there are many options, from professional programs such as Premiere Pro or Final Cut, to incredibly simple to use programs like windows movie maker.
+After you have researched and purchased a good camera, you will need software to edit your footage.
+Again, there are many options, from professional programs such as Premiere Pro or Final Cut, to incredibly simple to use programs like Windows Movie Maker.
 Depending on your knowledge of this technology, you may want to seek the help of someone who can teach you the fundamentals of editing.

 Marketing is maybe the most important aspect of any business next to the quality of what you are selling.
 Here’s how to increase personal training sales.